Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Introduction

 In previous studies, a variety of machine learning techniques have been proposed and implemented for analyses of LHC data in which the BSM signal is particularly challenging to differentiate from the SM background.
-Following an early proposal for the use of BDTs and neural networks (NNs) in the analysis of pair production of fermionic partners of SM electroweak gauge bosons~\cite{Baldi:2014kfa}, this signal model (which is similar to scalar lepton production) has been constrained at LHC~\cite{ATLAS:2022hbt} using a BDT.
+Following an early proposal for the use of BDTs and neural networks (NNs) in searches for fermionic partners of SM electroweak gauge bosons~\cite{Baldi:2014kfa}, the pair production of such fermionic partners has been constrained in a BDT analysis of $(\bar \ell \ell +\met )$ final states at the LHC~\cite{ATLAS:2022hbt}.
 For boosted topologies, both BDT and NN analyses have been shown to enhance the sensitivity of LHC searches to dark matter models with extended Higgs sectors~\cite{Dey:2019lyr}.
 Analyses of monojet plus missing energy signatures at LHC in several simplified dark matter models with mediators of different spins has demonstrated that NNs are able to efficiently determine if there is a BSM signal within a given dataset when trained on two-dimensional histograms combining information from different kinematic variables~\cite{Khosa:2019kxd,Arganda:2021azw}.

 In addition to supervised learning applications, less supervised techniques have been proposed for BSM searches at LHC.
 Weakly supervised techniques have been shown to increase the sensitivity of monojet plus missing energy searches to strongly interacting dark matter models with anomalous jet dynamics~\cite{Finke:2022lsu} and self-supervised contrastive learning has been proposed for anomaly detection searches in dijet events~\cite{Dillon:2022tmm}.
 Complementing these largely model-agnostic techniques, adversarial NNs have also been suggested as an unsupervised approach to improve the invariant mass reconstruction of BSM gauge bosons decaying to leptons and neutrinos~\cite{MB:2023edk}.